motion/orbit/projects/blog/src/pages/update-one/index.md

 So... what is Orbit?
 Let's start with a story:

-You read, write, email, chat, document, and ticket... from Slack to Jira, Google Docs to Github.
-Your knowledge is distributed -- but your wiki and intranet portal are out of date.
-They're an extra source of truth, infrastructure, and are cumbersome.
+You read, write, email, chat, document, and ticket... from Slack to Jira, GDocs to Github.
+Your knowledge is distributed and your wiki and intranet portal are out of date -- they're another source of truth, a cumbersome point of interaction, and yet more infrastructure to maintain.

-There's something wrong here.
-I think it's best explained by the gap between the sci-fi interfaces we've seen for decades in TV and film and the reality of how we work today.
+There's a trend that's happening that feels wrong.
+I think it's best explained by the gap between the sci-fi interfaces we've seen for decades in media contrasted with the reality of how we work today.

-> We asked for [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), we got 100 browser tabs.
+> We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)

 <div class="alt">
-  Ergonomically though, how long can you you use this?
+  Ergonomically though, we can do better.
 </div>

-While the overdone effects of movies like Iron Man and Minority Report are a distraction, what they do grasp is a real unmet desire: unification, fluidity, and control.
-The web and the browsers we surf it with today just don't give us that.
+While the overdone effects of Iron Man and Minority Report may be a distraction, these movies do grasp is a real and unmet desire: for unification, fluidity, and control.

+Browsers and the web we use today is a world of silos and tabs that make it incredibly hard to figure out what's going on.
 This brings us to Orbit's mission:

 > To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over data back to the individual -- with a flexible, powerful and intuitive knowledge tool.

-It's an answer to a general desire we ran into time and time again during user research:
+It's an answer to a general desire we ran into time and time again during user research, in many different forms, that can be summarized as:

 **"I want to understand my knowledgebase, and I can't."**